paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/introduction.rst

 Introduction
 ====================

-This describes tools and techniques that can identify memory leaks in Long running Python programs.
+This describes tools and techniques that can identify memory leaks in long running Python programs.

 Is it a Leak?
 ------------------